steveloughran/distributed-testing/articles/metrics_first_testing.md

 I have ambitions to make metric capture and monitoring a more integral part of test runs.
 In particular, I want test runners to capture those metrics.
 That's either by setting up the services to feed the metrics to the test runner itself, capturing the metrics directly by polling servlet interfaces, or capturing them indirectly via the cluster management tools.
 Initially that'll just be a series of snapshots over time, but really, we could go beyond that and include in test reports the actual view of the metrics: what happened to various values over time? when when Yarn timeline server says its average CPU was at 85%, what was the spark history server saying its cache eviction rate was?
 Similarly, those s3a counters are just initially for microbenchmarks under `hadoop-tools/hadoop-aws`, but they could be extended up the stack, through Hive and spark queries, to full applications.
 It'll be noisy, but hey, we've got tooling to deal with lots of machine parseable noise, as I call it: Apache Zeppelin.

-## What are the flaws in this concept
+## What are the flaws in this concept?

 ### Relevance of metrics beyond tests